Agentic Reward Modeling: Verifying GUI Agent via Progressive Trajectory-Grounded Interaction: Verifier Behavioral Analysis

 \section{Verifier Behavioral Analysis}

-In this section, we statistically analyze the verifier agent's behaviors to intuitively demonstrate how VAGEN acquires critical evidence and completes verification via autonomous probing and environment interaction for more reliable reward modeling.
+In this section, we statistically analyze the verifier agent's behaviors to intuitively demonstrate how VAGEN acquires critical evidence and completes verification via progressive trajectory-grounded verification with selective environment interaction for more reliable reward modeling.